khanhninhnguyen/khanhninhnguyen.github.io/_posts/2022-06-13-how-to-define-viewpoint-programmatically-in-mayavi.md

 From the GUI, we can change easily the viewpoint by dragging the left mouse e.g. in the figure below
 {% include figure.html path="assets/img/blog/draw_mayavi/2.png" class="img-fluid rounded z-depth-1" %}

-However, if we close the window and rerun the python code, mayavi will still use the **default viewpoint**.
-In this tutorial, I will show you how to obtain the code that draws the viewpoint you want and how to put it in the python program.
+However, if we close the window and rerun the python code, Mayavi still usesthe **default viewpoint**.
+In this tutorial, I will show you how to obtain the code that draws the viewpoint you want and then how to put it in the python program.

 # Find the code that generate the viewpoint you want
 - Click on the button highlighted in a red square below to open **Mayavi piplepline window**